Between the Extremes: A JWST Spectroscopic Benchmark for High-redshift Galaxies Using ~500 Confirmed Sources at $z\geqslant5$: Introduction

-\jwst's Near Infrared Spectrograph (NIRSpec) has proven remarkably efficient at confirming galaxy candidates out to $z\sim13$ and affirm their underlying properties across cosmic time (e.g., \citealt{arrabal23b,curtislake23,harikane23b,mascia23,morishita22,nakajima23,rb23_nature,sanders23,tang23,williams22,curti23}).
-The revelation of spectacular and perplexing spectra in GN-z11 \citet{bunker23} and GHZ2 (Castellano et al. in prep.), however, has placed our already-limited understanding of galaxy evolution at the earliest of times in doubt.
+\jwst's Near Infrared Spectrograph (NIRSpec) has proven remarkably efficient at confirming galaxy candidates out to $z\sim14$ and affirm their underlying properties across cosmic time (e.g., \citealt{arrabal23b,curtislake23,harikane23b,mascia23,morishita22,nakajima23,rb23_nature,sanders23,tang23,williams22,curti23,carniani24,rb24_borg}).
+The revelation of spectacular and perplexing spectra of GN-z11 \citep{bunker23} and GHZ2 \citep{castellano24}, however, has placed our already limited understanding of galaxy evolution at the earliest of times in doubt.
 Whether these sources comprise atypical or somewhat representative galaxies for their luminosities and epochs remains an open question, one where comparisons to photoionization models or low-redshift analogs have proved challenging.
-Indeed, comparisons to \textit{observations} of high-redshift sources offer a more direct framework with which to interpret such observations, however the generally low signal-to-noise of individual spectra, relatively small samples sizes, and scatter in their inferred properties has made such comparisons challenging.
-Determining the ``typical'' spectrum of a high redshift source (e.g., \citealt{shapley03}) with which to establish a representative benchmark and template to place individual sources into context, therefore, represents an ambitious challenge and one which would significantly enhance our capabilities in the interpretation of high-$z$ observations.
+Indeed, comparisons to observations of high-redshift sources offer a more direct framework with which to interpret such observations, however the generally low SNR of individual spectra, relatively small samples sizes, and scatter in their inferred properties has made such comparisons challenging.
+Determining the ``typical'' spectrum of a high-redshift source (e.g., \citealt{shapley03}) with which to establish a representative benchmark and template to place individual sources into context, therefore, represents an ambitious challenge and one which would significantly enhance our capabilities in the interpretation of high-$z$ observations.